isene/hyperlist.vim/README.md

   let "g:HLDisableMapping" = 1

-To use HyperLists within other file types (other than ".hl"), you can use "nested syntax" by adding the following to those syntax files (like the syntax file for text files (".txt"):

-  syn include @HL ~/.vim/syntax/hyperlist.vim syn region HLSnip matchgroup=Snip start="HLstart" end="HLend" contains=@HL
-  hi link Snip SpecialComment

-If you add those three lines in your .vim/syntax/txt.vim you will be able to include HyperLists in files with a ".txt", and the following example would become a HyperList with correct syntax highlighting and folding:

-HLstart
-This is a HyperList test list
-  Here is a child to the above item
-    Here is "grand child"
-  Here we are one level back
-    And here's another level down
-    [5] Dance steps
-    [3] Hurray
-    Smile
-HLend

-The "HLstart" and "HLend" must be at the start of the line.

 You can show/hide words or regex patterns by using these keys and commands:

-  zs    Show all lines containing word under cursor zh    Hide all lines containing word under cursor z0    Go back to normal HyperList folding
+  zs    Show all lines containing word under cursor

+  zh    Hide all lines containing word under cursor

+  z0    Go back to normal HyperList folding

   :SHOW word/pattern
-        Show lines containing either word or pattern :HIDE word/pattern
+        Show lines containing either word or pattern

+  :HIDE word/pattern
         Hide lines containing either word or pattern Pattern can be any regular expression